 The only downside to this air purifier is expensive filters.
 The last various times depending on how dirty the air is and how often you use it.
 But here is our tip.
 Put the prefilter screen on the bottom at the air intake.
 That will double the life of the actual pre-filter.
 Then change the filter screen and reset the pre-filter timer.

 -No auto mode

 -High filters cost per year

-Read our full and detailed review about this air machine here.
+Read our full and detailed review of this air machine here.

-9 times out of 10 allergist physicians recommend Honeywell products as a best for allergies.
+9 times out of 10 allergist physicians recommend Honeywell products as the best for allergies.
 Honeywell True HEPA HPA300 is number one from Honeywell.
-It has odor reducing pre-filter, true HEPA filter, and this combination captures 99.97% of airborne particles as small as 0.3 microns and larger.
-Approved for large spaces up to 465 square feet (43 square meters), it has 4 air purification levels, it’s equipped with powerful filters and other excellent features making it really great air purifier.
+It has an odor-reducing pre-filter, true HEPA filter, and this combination captures 99.97% of airborne particles as small as 0.3 microns and larger.
+Approved for large spaces up to 465 square feet (43 square meters), it has 4 air purification levels.
+It’s equipped with powerful filters and other excellent features, making it a really great air purifier.

-Honeywell HPA30 air purifier is one of the quietest between all Honeywell air purifiers but doesn’t expect it to be quiet on largest fan speed.
-To make it work smoothly you will have to replace pre-filter regularly – every 2-3 months – when the light comes on.
-If you suffer from allergies I recommend change it every 6 weeks.
+Honeywell HPA30 air purifier is one of the quietest of all Honeywell air purifiers but doesn’t expect it to be quiet on the largest fan speed.
+To make it work smoothly, you will have to regularly replace the pre-filter every 2-3 months – when the light comes on.
+If you suffer from allergies, I recommend changing it every 6 weeks.
 And here is the good thing about it – it’s cheap.
-True-HEPA filter needs to be replaced once a year and it’s price also is acceptable.
+True-HEPA filter needs to be replaced once a year, and its price also is acceptable.